 Dyadic Receives Regulatory Approval to Initiate Phase 1 Clinical Trial to Demonstrate Clinical Safety and Efficacy in Humans for DYAI-100 COVID-19 Recombinant Protein RBD Booster Vaccine Candidate

-/EIN News/ -- JUPITER, Fla., Oct.
-27, 2022 (GLOBE NEWSWIRE) -- Dyadic International, Inc. (“Dyadic”, “we”, “us”, “our”, or the “Company”) (NASDAQ: DYAI), a global biotechnology company focused on building innovative microbial platforms to address the growing demand for global protein production and unmet clinical needs for effective and affordable biopharmaceutical products for human and animal health, today announced that it has received regulatory approval of a Clinical Trial Application (CTA) from the South African Health Products Regulatory Authority (SAHPRA) to initiate a Phase 1 clinical trial of the DYAI-100 COVID-19 Receptor Binding Domain (RBD) booster vaccine.
+JUPITER, Fla., Oct.
+27, 2022 (GLOBE NEWSWIRE) -- Dyadic International, Inc. ("Dyadic", "we", "us", "our", or the "Company") DYAI, a global biotechnology company focused on building innovative microbial platforms to address the growing demand for global protein production and unmet clinical needs for effective and affordable biopharmaceutical products for human and animal health, today announced that it has received regulatory approval of a Clinical Trial Application (CTA) from the South African Health Products Regulatory Authority (SAHPRA) to initiate a Phase 1 clinical trial of the DYAI-100 COVID-19 Receptor Binding Domain (RBD) booster vaccine.

 The Phase 1 randomized, double blind, placebo-controlled trial is designed to demonstrate clinical safety and preliminary efficacy of the DYAI-100, COVID-19 recombinant protein RBD booster vaccine candidate.
 Preparations are now underway to initiate the Phase 1 clinical trial to evaluate the safety and immunogenicity of the vaccine, with current plans to begin enrolling patients later this year in South Africa.